-Congratulations on being selected to study Bosnian, Croatian, and Serbian (BCS) in the Arizona State University Critical Languages Institute BCS program in Sarajevo.
+Congratulations on being selected to study Bosnian, Croatian, and Serbian (BCS) in the Arizona State University Critical Languages Institute BCS program in Sarajevo!
 This booklet provides an orientation to the program and reference materials for your use during the program.
+Please ensure that read all the enlosed information carefully.